Nitanshu715/Cloud-Development/README.md

 CloudFront can provide HTTPS-based delivery for content distributed from cloud storage.

+### Versioning

+S3 Versioning maintains multiple versions of objects and is required for S3 replication configurations.

+### Cross-Region Redundancy

+CRR provides a mechanism for maintaining eligible object replicas in a different AWS Region.

+### Backup Lifecycle Awareness

+Replication and backup resources should be monitored, verified, retained according to requirements, and cleaned up when temporary resources are no longer required.

 ---

 # 🎯 Repository Purpose

 The main objective of this repository is to build practical understanding of AWS infrastructure and cloud application development by:

-**Creating → Configuring → Deploying → Accessing → Managing → Securing → Verifying**
+**Creating → Configuring → Deploying → Accessing → Managing → Securing → Replicating → Verifying**

 cloud resources rather than studying the concepts only theoretically.